The quirkiness of Keats’ Odal Cycle as involves intimacy,

 enumerate that dialogism itself can manifest from fathomless depths and

-beleaguered subjectivity, as well as from carnival impulses issuing from the
+beleaguered subjectivity (rather than a more conventional third-person omniscient perspective), as well as from carnival impulses issuing from the

 multiplication of surfaces.